 COVID-19 is an unprecedented time of deep uncertainty.
 This fact is not lost on most.
 However, as we’ve read in the newspapers, heard in podcasts, and seen in our communities, COVID-19 has had a disproportionate impact on many communities of color.
 Coupled with the compounding effects of xenophobia, police brutality, and the misclassification of Native Americans in COVID-19 data, communities of color are experiencing heightened trauma while still being expected to show up fully to work.

-Though the reality of the matter is that these traumas are not new, the global pandemic has exacerbated existing social inequalities that inordinately affect marginalized communities.
+Though the reality is that these traumas are not new, the global pandemic has exacerbated existing social inequalities that inordinately affect marginalized communities.

 Many WOC are bearing the compounding weight of structural racism and domestic expectations of gender roles.
-COVID-19 has brought on an increasingly difficult workload for mothers, who are doing 31 hours more housework each week.
-A recent poll found that 57% of Latinx women (compared to 37% women overall) are struggling to manage work and family burdens.
+COVID-19 has brought on an increasingly difficult workload for mothers doing 31 hours more housework each week.
+A recent poll found that 57% of Latinx women (compared to 37% of women overall) are struggling to manage work and family burdens.

-One of the most significant challenges facing some WOC is that “home” is not a safe place.
+One of the most significant challenges facing some WOC is that “home” is unsafe.
 Given stay-at-home orders can increase the risk of intimate partner violence, we as leaders in the workforce must pay close attention to signs that our employees may be at risk.
 Unfortunately, WOC are more susceptible to these acts of violence, as research suggests that Black women are almost three times as likely to experience death as a result of domestic violence than White women.

-The accumulation of these factors naturally affects the way WOC show up to work, and it’s imperative that leaders take proper action.
+The accumulation of these factors naturally affects the way WOC show up to work, and leaders must take proper action.

 Ways to alleviate household stress

 - Ensure your employees know about company benefits and policies regarding leave and family benefits.
-Benefits offerings can be overwhelming, but most plans provide support resources that can help women who have a multitude of responsibilities right now.
+Benefits offerings can be overwhelming, but most plans provide support resources that can help women with many responsibilities right now.
 Make these resources more accessible by highlighting relevant programs during periods of stress.

 - Provide childcare services or stipends for childcare support.
 Black and Latinx women are more likely than White women to be single heads of households.

 - Schedule virtual social activities with working parents in mind, and recognize working parents (and all employees) who are excelling at their work.
-Leaders can make these events more inclusive by sending out a quick survey to ask the team for their activity suggestions, ensuring there are no costs to participate, incorporating family-friendly options like a Paint Night or virtual bingo, and scheduling these events during standard work hours.
+Leaders can make these events more inclusive by sending out a quick survey to ask the team for their activity suggestions, ensuring no participation costs, incorporating family-friendly options like a Paint Night or virtual bingo, and scheduling these events during standard work hours.

 - Ensure the safety of your employees.
-If you see signs of intimate partner violence or elder abuse, consult your company’s appropriate personnel and consider providing guidance on external resources and programs that may be available to support your employee.
+If you see signs of intimate partner violence or elder abuse, consult your company’s appropriate personnel and consider providing guidance on external resources and programs available to support your employee.